DancesWithDingo/ViewModelToolkit/README.md

 }

 ```
-The `IDialogSupport<TResult>` interface requires a read/init `DialogManager<TResult>` property.
+The `IDialogSupport<TModel>` interface requires a read/init `DialogManager<TModel>` property.
 Once declared, the `DialogManager` will collaborate with the View to present a default `SaveBarView` view.
 Page designers can add the default `SaveBarView` control (or any view implementing the 'ISaveBarView' interface).
 Or not, and one will be added automagically.
 Control freaks can even override the save bar injection entirely with their own implementation of the `ISaveBarView` interface.

 ### The hidden `ToolbarManager` component